ncoelle/loracle-maven-plugin/README.md

 It checks checks that

-1. every dependency has a declared license and that this license is known
+ * every dependency has a declared known license

-(2. all licenses are compatible) later
+ * license compatibility is valid (some)

+Note

+ * does not generate notes listing all dependend licenses
+ * does not set licence headers in source

 ## Use